-Stocks that pay dividends can be great to own, but chasing the highest annual payouts may cost you in the long run.
-Here
+Stocks that pay dividends can be great to own.
+Before you chase the highest annual payout, learn more about how dividends may cost you!

 Not all companies pay dividends.
 Some companies make no profit, so they can't pay out anything (without taking out a loan).
 Other companies pour all of their money back into the company to grow faster.
 That's a reasonable choice.
 What works for one business doesn't work for others.

-Of those stocks which do pay dividends, it's common to see payments of about 2% of the value of the stock every year.
-In other words, if the stock costs about $100, the dividend you get per share will be about $2 every year.
+Stocks that pay dividends pay, on average, about 2% of the value of the stock every year.
+In other words, if the stock costs about $100, you'll get about $2 every year.
 That's a 2% return on your investment, before taxes and fees.
 (Once you take into account federal and state income taxes and inflation, a 2% annual return doesn't sound like much, does it?)

-Some stocks pay no dividends, of course, but high dividend paying stocks may have rates of 5%, 10%, or more.
-Why so high?
-A company with a share price of $10 which pays a dividend of $1 per share every year has a dividend yield of 10%, while a company with a share price of $100 which pays out $1 per share every year has a dividend yield of 1%.
+This number is also known as the dividend yield.
+A company with a share price of $10 and a $1 annual dividend has a dividend yield of 10%.
+A company with a share price of $100 which pays out $1 per share every year has a dividend yield of 1%.

-The easiest way to tell if a stock pays dividends is to look at any stock research site, like Google Finance or Yahoo!
+To determine whether any given stock pays a dividend, use a stock research site such as like Google Finance or Yahoo!
 Finance.
 You should see a dollar amount for latest dividend announced, annual amount paid, and current yield.
 Check these dates; a stock may pay out one quarter and not the next.

 Should You Invest in the Highest Dividend Paying Stocks?

-Not necessarily!
-A high dividend paying stock is paying more than the average dividend rate (if you look at all stocks that pay dividends they pay, on average, 2 or 2.5% annually).
-Perhaps you've found a company which pays much more.
-Companies that pay high dividends may do so because they're good companies... or because they want to attract investors to drive up the share price.
+A high dividend paying stock is paying more than the average dividend rate ompanies that pay high dividends may do so because they're good companies... or because they want to attract investors to drive up the share price.
 It may be a sign that the share price has gone down, dramatically down, recently.
 (Sometimes this means the stock is on sale!
 Great!
 Other times it means that the company is in trouble.)
 You can't know this just by looking at the share price and the high dividend amount; you have to understand the company's business and its current financials.

 Keep in mind that a company must choose to pay a dividend.
 Just because it paid one last quarter doesn't necessarily mean that it will pay one this quarter.
 As well, the amount paid may very.
 While a reliable dividend stock like Coca-Cola will regularly raise the amount of its dividend payments, not all companies do.
 A fluctuating business which paid $1 per share last year may pay only $0.02 per share this year.